 1. Flowers bloom continuously from spring to fall in temperate climates and in tropical climates they will flower all year.

-2. Asclepias curassavica is easy to grow from seeds and is a fast grower.
+2. Tropical Milkweed is easy to grow from seeds and is a fast grower.

-3. You can also propagate from stem cuttings.
+3. You can easily also propagate new plants from stem cuttings.

 4. Tropical Milkweed is tolerant of different soil types, growing well in dry, moist, and wet soils.

-8. Hummingbirds also like to feed on the blooms.
+8. Hummingbirds like to feed on the blooms.

 Tropical Milkweed is a perennial in zones 8-11.
 It will grow year-round in zones 9b-11.
 In zones 8-9 it will die back to return in the spring.
 Elsewhere in the US and Canada, it is grown as an annual.